 Prior to the formation of the FDA, artificial additives to food were not regulated.
 Borax was used in many foods as a preservative, and lead salts were used to give cheese a bright orange color.
 Sulfuric acid was dumped into beer to decrease the brewing time.
 Since refrigeration was difficult to obtain in the early 20th century, formaldehyde (embalming fluid) was added to milk to prevent curdling.

-Butchers sold rotten meat, disguising it by using a mixture of boric acid, salt, and a red dye from the cochineal beetle: the putrid meat would appear fresh enough for purchase by an unwitting consumer.
-It isn’t surprising that more than a few food scandals erupted: Russel Alger (the Secretary of War under William McKinley) was forced to resign after formaldehyde laden beef was fed to U.S. troops during the Spanish American War.
-The troops became so ill they could not fight.
+Butchers sold rotten meat, disguising it by using a mixture of boric acid, salt, and a red dye from the cochineal beetle so the putrid meat would appear fresh enough for purchase by an unwitting consumer.
+It isn’t surprising that more than a few food scandals erupted.
+Russel Alger (the Secretary of War under William McKinley) was forced to resign after formaldehyde-laden beef was fed to U.S. troops during the Spanish-American War.
+The troops became so ill that they could not fight.

 The Poison Squad: Testing Chemicals in Food

 Congress finally granted $5,000 to study the effects of various food additives on people.
-Dr. Harvey Wiley, the head of the Bureau of Chemistry (part of the USDA, which later became the FDA) spearheaded the study, using a group of twelve brave volunteers known as the “Poison Squad.”
-These men were fed common food additives of the day (borax, salicylic acid, sulfuric acid, sodium benzoate, and formaldehyde) in controlled doses, mixed into their food.
-The volunteers consumed the additives in gelatin capsules (not knowing which capsule contained an additive or was a placebo), and were subjected to medical examinations each week.
-The men consumed the additives for a period of five years, and agreed not to sue the researchers for any ill effects obtained during the study.
+Dr. Harvey Wiley, the head of the Bureau of Chemistry (part of the USDA, which later became the FDA) spearheaded the study using a group of twelve brave volunteers known as the “Poison Squad.”
+These men were fed some of the common food additives of the day (borax, salicylic acid, sulfuric acid, sodium benzoate, and formaldehyde) in controlled doses mixed into their food.
+The volunteers consumed the additives in gelatin capsules (not knowing which capsules contained additives and which were placebos) and were subjected to medical examinations each week.
+The men consumed the additives for a period of five years and agreed not to sue the researchers for any ill effects obtained during the study.